 When you upload your results you will get a QR code that will be used upon arrival in Hawaii.
 Travelers will also need to fill out a travel and health form and may get their temperatures checked upon arrival.

 What kind of test do I need?
 And where can I get tested?

 Hawaii states that you need an FDA approved NAAT test from a CLIA approved laboratory.
 So what does that mean?

 There are a lot of technical requirements, which we’ll get into shortly.
 But for now, Hawaii has made it quite simple.

 Hawaii is currently requiring you to present a test from one of its Trusted Testing and Travel Partners.
 Any other test will not do.
-Luckily, the list of approved options is long.
+Luckily, the list of approved options is long and continues growing.